-Melasma and pigmentation (hyperpigmentary) disorder such as PIH (Post-Inflammatory Hyperpigmentation) has been a cause for severe social and emotional stress to patients.
+Melasma and pigmentation (hyperpigmentary) disorder such as PIH (Post-inflammatory Hyperpigmentation) has been a cause of severe social and emotional stress in patients.

 According to the American Academy of Dermatology, melasma is a condition that is more common in women than men.
 Over ninety percent of individuals that develop pigmentation or melasma are women.